 Under Division 405 in Schedule 1 to the Taxation Administration Act 1953 (TAA), payers are required to report to the ATO details of payments made to payees as specified in the regulations.
 The regulations specify what payments are subject to reporting (supply), who is required to report (payer) and who will be reported on (payee).

-The Taxable payments annual report must be provided to the Commissioner no later than 21 July after the end of the financial year.
-While this is an annual reporting obligation, during consultation some parties indicated a preference for more frequent reporting (such as quarterly).
-The ATO cannot accept more frequent reporting in the first year, however reports can be sent more frequently from the 2013-14 financial year onwards for those that wish to do so.
+The Taxable payments annual report must be provided to the Commissioner no later than 28 August after the end of the financial year.
+While this is an annual reporting obligation, reports can be sent more frequently (such as quarterly) for those that wish to do so.